Moklenic languages: Larish (1999, 2005)

 While the Acehnese-Chamic-Malayic languages display a Proto-Malayo-Polynesian *q > *h sound change, Moklenic languages instead display a Proto-Malayo-Polynesian *q > *k sound change.
+In Duano, although belongs to the Malayic branch, *q changes into *k instead of usual *h (*qulu → Duano kulu, but Proto-Malayic *hulu), shared with Moklenic.

 Larish (1999) also speculates that the unknown extinct language (or languages) of the Funan Empire in southern Vietnam may have been an early split from Proto-Moklenic–Acehnese-Chamic-Malayic.

 Smith (2017)

 In a recent classification of the western Malayo-Polynesian languages, Smith (2017: 459) argues based on phonological evidence that Moklenic is a primary branch from Proto-Malayo-Polynesian.

 Reconstruction

 Proto-Moken-Moklen has been reconstructed by Larish (1999).